 Reach Out to a North Carolina Divorce Lawyer to Discuss Your Case

 Divorces can be very messy, even if the law only requires separation before you file.
 Sometimes, your partner can be difficult, and while they cannot prevent you from filing for divorce, they can make it much harder than it needs to be.
 This does happen quite often in divorce cases, and people get stuck over issues such as division of property, alimony, child custody issues, and visitation rights.
 It can be especially more complicated for couples who have been married for quite a long time and have shared assets.
 Do not let this deter you from seeking a divorce without your partner’s consent.

 While this may seem like a hassle, the only way you can make the process simpler for yourself and your family is by seeking proper legal counsel.
-At the Speaks Law Firm, we understand that going through a divorce can be a painful and emotionally difficult time for you.
+At the Speaks Family Law, we understand that going through a divorce can be a painful and emotionally difficult time for you.
 We are here for you, and we will help you deal with the legal aspect of your divorce while you concentrate on putting your life back on track.
 Reach out to us today to discuss getting a divorce without a partner’s consent with a Wilmington family law divorce attorney.